Hachiman566/kiro-account-manager/README.md

 **The backend source code (Rust) has been removed from this repository.**

-Some individuals violated the GPL-3.0 license by using this project for commercial purposes without open-sourcing their modifications.
+Some individuals violated the GPL-3.0 license by using this project for commercial purposes - **charging users for this free software** - without open-sourcing their modifications.
 This is a clear violation of the GPL-3.0 terms which require:

 - ✅ Derivative works must be open-sourced under GPL-3.0
 - ✅ Source code must be made available